pgmpy/pgmpy/README.md

 Our mailing list is at https://groups.google.com/forum/#!forum/pgmpy .

 We have our community chat at [gitter](https://gitter.im/pgmpy/pgmpy).
-We have a very welcoming and helpful community.

 Dependencies
 =============
-Pgmpy has following non optional dependencies
+pgmpy has following non optional dependencies:
-- Python 2.7 , Python 3
+- Python 2.7 or Python 3
 - NetworkX 1.9.1
 - Scipy 0.12.1
 - Numpy 1.9.2